 How TLS Came About

 The first incarnation of TLS was the Secure Sockets Layer (SSL) protocol, which was first released in 1995 by browser pioneer Netscape.
-It was one of a variety of secure protocols used in the early days of the internet.
+It was one of a variety of secure communication protocols used in the early days of the internet.
 SSL was found to be particularly flexible and secure, and in 1996 was adopted by the Internet Engineering Task Force (IETF) to become the globally standardized security protocol.
-The name was changed from SSL to TLS to differentiate it from the Netscape-only protocol.
+The name was changed from SSL to TLS to differentiate it from the Netscape-only secure communication protocol.

 What Does TLS Do?